An Overview of the General Lift Requirements Within Part M: Volume 2

 How can we help?

+It's certainly worth being well-informed about these design considerations yourself and a reputable lift provider will be able to assist you in your decision making.
 Here at Stannah we offer a broad range of passenger lift and platform lift products to enable easy vertical circulation, working with you to solve your access problem and comply to building regulations.

 To see key product requirements, building considerations and typical installation times, why not take a look at our handy passenger lifts and platform lifts infographic.